membrane/api-gateway/README.md

 ### Short Circuit

-Sometimes, you may need an endpoint that doesn’t forward requests to a backend.
+Sometimes, you may need an endpoint that does not forward requests to a backend.
 Membrane makes it easy to create such endpoints.

 #### Example: Health Check Endpoint
 The following configuration creates a health check endpoint that responds to requests at [http://localhost:2000/health](http://localhost:2000/health):